maxbendick/ng-async-compute/README.md

   descriptionOfState: Compute<string>;

   ngOnInit() {
-    this.name$ = of("Bob");
+    // The view will update whenever these emit this.name$ = of("Bob");
     this.timedToggle$ = timer(1000, 1000).pipe(
       map(n => (n % 2 ? true : false))
     );

-    this.descriptionOfState = compute(
+    // Use observed values and component properties freely this.descriptionOfState = compute(
       this.name$,
       this.timedToggle$,